DistributedScience/Distributed-CellProfiler/README.md

  $ python run.py startCluster files/exampleFleet.json

-The exampleFleet.json file has to be updated to determine the type of EC2 instances that you want and how much you are willing to pay for each machine-hour.
-Make sure to adjust the values in this json file according to your application.
-After the cluster is ready, the code informs you that everything is setup, and saves the spot fleet identifier in a file for further references.
+After the cluster is ready, the code informs you that everything is setup, and saves the spot fleet identifier in a file for further reference.

 ### Step 4
 When the cluster is up and running, you can monitor progress using the following command: